artbrock/holochain_docs/FAQ.md

 Now Bitcoin and blockchain have pervaded people's consciousness and many perceive it as a solution for all sorts of decentralized applications.
 However, when the problems are framed slightly differently, there are much more efficient and elegant solutions (like holochains) which don't have the [processing bottlenecks](https://www.google.com/search?q=blockchain+bottleneck) of global consensus, storage requirements of everyone having a [FULL copy](https://blockchain.info/charts/blocks-size) of all the data, or [wasting so much electricity](https://blog.p2pfoundation.net/essay-of-the-day-bitcoin-mining-and-its-energy-footprint/2015/12/20) on busywork.

 ## How is a Holochain different from a DHT (Distributed Hash Table)?
 DHTs enable key/value pair storage and retrieval across many machines.
-They typically use .
-They don't have consistent validation rules to confirm authenticity, provenance, or integrity of data sources.
+The only validation rules they have is the hash of the data itself to confirm what you're getting is probably what you intended to get.
+They have no other means to confirm authenticity, provenance, timelines, or integrity of data sources.

-In fact, since many DHTs are used for illegal file sharing (Napster, Bittorrent, Sharezaa, etc.), they are designed to protect anonymity of uploaders so they don't get in trouble.
-File sharing DHTs frequently serve virus infected files, planted by uploaders intending to infect folks grabbing free software, music, or movies.
-There's no accountability nor assurance that data is what you want it to be.
+In fact, since many DHTs are used for illegal file sharing (Napster, Bittorrent, Sharezaa, etc.), they are designed to protect anonymity of uploaders so they won't get in trouble.
+File sharing DHTs frequently serve virus infected files, planted by uploaders trying to infect digital pirates.
+There's no accountability for actions or reliable way to ensure bad data doesn't spread.

-By embedding validation rules in the propagation of data we can keep DHT data bound to signed sources.
-This can provide similar consistency and rule enforcement as blockchain approaches while completely eliminating the consensus bottleneck by enabling direct transaction between parties and their chains.
+By embedding validation rules as a condition for the propagation of data, our DHT keeps its data bound to signed source chains.
+This can provide similar consistency and rule enforcement as blockchain ledgers asynchronously so bottlenecks of immediate consensus become of the thing of the past.

-This allow the DHT to leverage the source chains to ensure tamper-proof immutability of data, as well as cryptographic signatures to verify its origins and provenance.
+The DHT leverages the signed source chains to ensure tamper-proof immutability of data, as well as cryptographic signatures to verify its origins and provenance.

+The Holochain DHT also emulates aspects of a graph database by enabling people to connect links to other hashes in the DHT tagged with semantic markers.
+This helps solve the problem of finding the hashes that you want to retrieve from the DHT.
+For example, if I have the hash of your user identity, I could query it for links to blogs you've published to a holochain so that I can find them without knowing either the hash or the content.
+This is part of how we eliminate the need for tracking nodes that many DHTs rely on.

 ## What kind of projects is Holochain good for?
 Sharing collaborative data without centralized control.
 Imagine a completely decentralized Wikipedia, DNS without root servers, or the ability to have fast reliable queries on a fully distributed PKI, etc.